Making A Career Change To Data Science With Limited Or No Coding Skills? Here Are Some Tips

-4. Connect with Professionals
+4. Connect With Professionals

 Get in touch with experienced data science practitioners who can give you professional opinions on your skills including programming.
-They can help you understand where you stand as a data scientist.
+They can help you understand where you stand as a data science professional.
 Also discuss with them the trends in the industry, your earning potential with respect to your skills, work-life balance, and so on.
 If they end up liking your work, your network could even turn into potential referrals.

-5. Start Working on Your Programming Skills
+5. Start Working On Your Programming Skills

 Put your theoretical knowledge to the test by developing simple algorithms.
 Check out websites like CoderByte, TopCoder, and Project Euler; they conduct programming contests where you can assess your skills.

-6. Enrol for Data Science Bootcamps
+6. Join A Data Science Bootcamp

 It is of paramount importance to start your career with proper guidance and training.
 This is where good data science bootcamps come in.
 These training programs deliver intensive industry-aligned training with up-to-date curricula that cover all the in-demand data science skills including programming.
 They also come with hands-on immersive learning experiences that help you hone your practical skills.